chuanqixu/anki-quick-ai/README.md

 ## Usage
+There are several ways to run the add-on:

-Click the `Tools->` button on the menu bar in the main Anki window, and then click `AI Quick AI`.
+1. Click the `Tools` button on the menu bar in the main Anki window, and then click `Anki Quick AI`.
 Wait for seconds for AI generation and transmission between OpenAI and your local machine.
 If you also generate the sound, then it may take another seconds for sound generation.

+2. In the Browse window, click the `Anki Quick AI` button on the menu bar.

 ## Setup (Optional)